amrosaeed/Terra-Challenge/README.md

 Mirror-web-dapp relys on mantle, It s just a state reader interface, Meant to used to mitigate the risk proposed by relying sloely on GraphQl, but also hosted on a centralized server as a blockchain SaaS.

+If you query to lcd, you send a query msg to some nodes.
+But If you query to lcd, the msg send to the mantle server, lcd and mantle do almost samething, but mantle is only for the get msg

 ***Solution Part1:***